Zohir011011/Music-Store-Data-Analysis-Project-PostgreSQL/README.md

-                                                                        #Project Title: Music Store Data Analysis
+                                             # Project Title: Music Store Data Analysis

-###Introduction: This project involved analyzing a music store's dataset obtained from GitHub.
+### Introduction: This project involved analyzing a music store's dataset obtained from GitHub.
 The dataset comprised 11 tables capturing various aspects of the music store's operations, including sales, customers, employees, artists, albums, and tracks.
 Using PostgreSQL, a relational database was created to store and manage the dataset efficiently.

-#Keywords: SQL, PostgreSQL, Data Analysis, Music Store, Database Management, Business Intelligence, Decision-Making, Strategic Planning.
+# Keywords: SQL, PostgreSQL, Data Analysis, Music Store, Database Management, Business Intelligence, Decision-Making, Strategic Planning.

-###Objective: The primary objective of this project was to extract valuable insights from the music store's data to inform decision-making and strategic planning.
+### Objective: The primary objective of this project was to extract valuable insights from the music store's data to inform decision-making and strategic planning.
 The project involved addressing a series of questions categorized based on difficulty level, ranging from easy to hard.
 Various SQL functions and techniques were employed to analyze the data and derive meaningful conclusions.
 Data Collection and Database Setup:
-•	The dataset was obtained from GitHub and comprised of 11 tables, including tables for customers, invoices, invoice line items, tracks, genres, artists, albums, and employees.
+•	The dataset was obtained from GitHub and comprised 11 tables, including tables for customers, invoices, invoice line items, tracks, genres, artists, albums, and employees.
 •	Using PostgreSQL, a relational database was created to store and organize the dataset efficiently.

-###Methodology: The analysis was conducted in three stages:
+### Methodology: The analysis was conducted in three stages:
               1. Easy Questions:
-                        •	Identified the senior most employee based on job title.
+                        •	Identified the senior-most employee based on job title.
                         •	Determined the countries with the highest number of invoices.
                         •	Calculated the top three values of total invoices.
                         •	Identified the city with the best customers based on total invoice totals.